The Propagator Matrix Reloaded: Tree-level propagators

 \section{Tree-level propagators}

 In this section, we will describe how to construct the Schwinger-Keldysh style path integral, using a finite temperature initial density matrix, set at a finite time in the past, and without assuming the theory to be free at any time.
-We conclude with the corresponding Feynman rules for a $\phi^4$ theory.
+We end by presenting the corresponding Feynman rules for a $\phi^4$ theory.